francoposa/francoposa.io/content/resources/dev-tools/git-good-1.md

 Initialized empty Git repository in /home/franco/repos/git-demo-repo/.git/
 ```

-or have Git create the directory for you:
+or have Git create the directory:

 ```shell
 [~/repos] % git init git-demo-repo
 Initialized empty Git repository in /home/franco/repos/git-demo-repo/.git/
 ```

-Git will initialize all the files used to do its magic in the `.git` subdirectory:
+Git maintains all the data essential to its operations in the `.git` subdirectory:

 ```shell
 [~/repos/git-demo-repo] % ls .git/
 branches  config  description  HEAD  hooks  info  objects  refs
 ```

+Deleting or altering a `.git` directory which does not have a remote copy or backup
+can result in the loss of all metadata and history of the repository.

 ### View Repository Git Configuration

-You can check out the local config settings for the repo:
+The `.git/config` file holds the local config settings for the repo:

 ```shell
 [~/repos/git-demo-repo] % cat .git/config